Beyond the Badge

 a cake celebrating the Marine Corps' birthday was cut in a special ceremony at Avenal State Prison.

-Avenal State Prison Correctional Lt. and former Marine John Mendiboure continued an annual tradition of honoring the institutions’ veterans by holding a cake-cutting ceremony in the snack bar.
+Avenal State Prison Correctional Lt.
+John Mendiboure, a former Marine, continued an annual tradition of honoring the institutions’ veterans by holding a cake-cutting ceremony in the snack bar.

 The tradition was started five years ago by Correctional Sgt.
 Michael Mendoza, who also served in the Marine Corps.
 At the cake cutting, they honored the Marine Corps 245th Birthday.